MarkUgarov/maybe-this-will-help/java/testing/jmockit.md

 ### Conclusion of JMockit

 As you may seem:
-- The anonymous class does set `minTimes` and  `result` multiple times

 - There is no clear boundary between the mocking of a method (e.g. `singletonService.checkDataBaseAvailable(); result=false;`) and the verirfication of its call ( e.g. `minTimes=1`).
+- At the same time, the order of the lines do matter a lot:
+  - The anonymous class does set `minTimes` and  `result` multiple times.
-- At the same time, the order of the lines do matter a lot:` result=false;` must be positioned after its method mock but before the next method mocking line (e.g. after `singletonService.checkDataBaseAvailable();`, but before `singletonService.giveCurrentLocalDateTime();`).
+  - In our example,` result=false;` must be positioned after its method mock but before the next method mocking line (e.g. after `singletonService.checkDataBaseAvailable();`, but before `singletonService.giveCurrentLocalDateTime();`).

 This gets unreadable pretty quickly and in most cases it is not very clear what happens exactly.

+Compare that to [mockito](mockito.md), which is way more readable.